rihal-om/rihal-codestacker/FE/README.md

 ### Required Features

-1. Utilize the powerful features of the https://pokeapi.co/ API to retrieve necessary Pokémon information.
+1. Utilize the https://pokeapi.co/ API to retrieve necessary Pokémon information.
 Show details like image, name, number, types, and stats (HP, Attack, Defense, Speed) and a preview of its evolution.
 2. Implement smooth pagination to fetch 20 Pokémon at a time.
 Keep the adventure going as users explore more Pokémon effortlessly.
 3. Cache your API calls to minimize redundant queries for Pokémon data.
 4. Ensure that selecting a Pokémon updates the URL route dynamically, facilitating easy sharing of specific Pokémon profiles.

 #### Example:

-When a user lands on the homepage, they see a list of Pokémon with their numbers and names.
+When a user lands on the app's homepage, they see a list of Pokémon with their details like image, name and weight.
 They can navigate through pages using pagination.
 Upon clicking on a Pokémon, such as "Bulbasaur," the URL updates dynamically to reflect the selected Pokémon's information.
-Simultaneously, the app fetches and displays more detailed data about Bulbasaur, such as its image, types, stats, and a preview of its evolution.
+Simultaneously, the app fetches and displays more detailed data about Bulbasaur, such as its type, stats (HP, Attack, Defense, Speed) and a preview of its evolution.
+Subsequently, if the user clicks on one of Bulbasaur's evolutions, representing another Pokémon, the application promptly displays the pertinent details for the selected Pokémon, providing a continuous and informative user experience.

 ### Tips for Success
 We want to see your skills shine!
 Here are some pointers to help you ace this challenge: